< PREV | NEXT > | INDEX | GOOGLE | UPDATES | CONTACT | $Donate? | HOME

 END_QUOTE

 European backing of Ukraine continues to be strong.
-EU has approved a 50 billion-euro support package, despite a threat by Hungary's Viktor Orban to veto it.
+The EU has approved a 50 billion-euro support package, despite a threat by Hungary's Viktor Orban to veto it.
 He had to back off in the face of an effort to cancel Hungary's EU voting rights.
 Polish Prime Minister Donald Tusk, inclined to the dry and droll, commented: "There is no problem with the so-called Ukraine fatigue issue.
 We have Orban fatigue now in Brussels."

 In the USA, MAGA insurgents in the House of Representatives are still trying to hold Ukraine assistance hostage.
 It is unlikely they will succeed, because they don't have the votes and they're under extreme political pressure, with their behavior becoming increasingly erratic -- when it was erratic to start with.
 How long it's going to take to deal with them remains to be seen.